 If you're going for a stately, sophisticated aesthetic, leather may be the right recliner material for you.
-Its glossy sheen lends a rich, luxurious look to your room, while the supple fabric conforms to your shape to ensure maximum comfort.
+Its glossy sheen lends a rich, luxurious look to your room, while the supple fabric conforms to your shape to enhance your comfort.
 With proper maintenance, a leather recliner can bring lasting quality and style to your design.

 Leather furnishings can be expensive, so it's important to compare different leather types to find the best fit for your decorating budget.
 Choose between:

 - Real Leather: Recliners with full-grain or top-grain leather upholstery are usually the most expensive.
-However, many people believe that real leather is worth the investment since the tough material will likely last much longer than other options.
+However, many people believe that real leather is worth the investment because of its look and feel.

-- Vegan Leather: If you're living a cruelty-free, hypoallergenic lifestyle, a recliner with vegan leather upholstery may be the perfect option for you.
-A mixture of sustainable, toxin-free materials like recycled plastics, cork and other natural fibers create the leather-like texture of these seats.
+- Vegan Leather: If you're living a cruelty-free lifestyle, a recliner with vegan leather upholstery may be the perfect option for you.
+A mixture of sustainable materials like recycled plastics, cork and other natural fibers create the leather-like texture of these seats.
 Usually, vegan leather costs more than traditional faux leather and less than real leather.